 Many customers may have been mis-sold PPI (Payment Protection Insurance) by Yorkshire Bank, PPI may have been attached to a customer's policy by Yorkshire Bank, in some cases without their knowledge.
 Yorkshire Bank may have rejected a credit application if PPI was refused by the customer.

 Yorkshire Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Yorkshire Bank.

-There are many examples of Yorkshire Bank mis-selling PPI, some customers were not even made aware by Yorkshire Bank that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Yorkshire Bank that it was optional.
+There are many examples of Yorkshire Bank mis-selling PPI, some customers were not even made aware by Yorkshire Bank that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Yorkshire Bank that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Yorkshire Bank, and this was not clarified to you at the point of sale, then you would be due compensation from Yorkshire Bank.